chaoss/wg-dei/focus-areas/leadership/leadership-principles.md

 # Focus Area: Inclusive Leadership

-In Mozilla's qualitative interviews and data analysis, ‘gatekeeping’* showed up as one of the greatest blockers for diversity in communities.  -[Reflection — Inclusive Organizing for Open Source Communities](https://medium.com/mozilla-open-innovation/reflection-inclusive-organizing-for-open-source-communities-9c44f0b689c1).

-## Question

- How well is a project setup for diverse leadership?

  > “Diversity is a number, inclusion a process, equity an outcome.” — [Jess Mitchell](https://twitter.com/jesshmitchell)

-## Description

 Leadership is central to project and community culture, and thus requires intentional design, and accountability for the inclusion of others.